jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 If, under section 195A, voting at any polling place is adjourned, then, when polling resumes at that polling place or any alternative polling place and until the close of the poll at that place,—
   (a) section 197(1)﻿(i) and (j) applies with all necessary modifications as if references in those paragraphs to any polling place were references to the polling place at which polling has resumed; and
   (b) section 197A applies with all necessary modifications as if—
-    (i) references in that section to an advance voting place were references to the polling place at which polling has resumed; and
+    (i) references in that section to an advance polling place were references to the polling place at which polling has resumed; and
-    (ii) references in that section to a buffer zone for the advance voting place were references to the buffer zone for the polling place at which polling has resumed.
+    (ii) references in that section to a buffer zone for the advance polling place were references to the buffer zone for the polling place at which polling has resumed.

 **Custody of ballot papers**